The Soldier's Details

 - Date of Death:

 George enlisted AIF 23 Oct 1940.
-He later joined 2/4th MGB’s ‘A’ Coy Headquarters as a driver/mechanic – in fact he was Transport Corporal under command of Maj Saggers (who later transferred to E Coy Special Reserve Battalion).
+He later joined 2/4th MGB’s ‘A’ Coy Headquarters as a driver/mechanic – in fact he was Transport Corporal under command of Major Saggers (who later transferred to ‘E’ Coy Special Reserve Battalion as their CO).

-The original A Company Headquarters was small, with only 16 personnel.
-Another 14 reinforcements joined them Jan 1942.
+The original ‘A’ Company Headquarters was small in number with only 16 personnel.
+Another 14 reinforcements joined them Jan 1942 when their transport ship from Sydney to Singapore – ‘Aquitania’ anchored off Fremantle for two days.

 Paybook photograph, taken on enlistment, of WX8867 Corporal George William Taylor, 2/4th Machine Gun Battalion, Australian Infantry.
 He was one of over 2000 Allied prisoners of war (POW) held in the Sandakan POW camp in north Borneo, having been transferred there from Singapore as a part of E Force.
 The 500 Australian and 500 British POW’s who made up E Force, left Changi on 28 March 1943, on board the S.S.
 DeKlerk arriving at Berhala Island (adjacent to Sandakan Harbour) on 15 April 1943.
 The POW’s were held there until 5 June, when they were taken by barge to Sandakan.
 The next day they were transferred to the 8 Mile Camp, which was about half a mile from the B Force compound.
 Corporal Taylor, aged 43, died as a prisoner of the Japanese on 2 March 1945.
 He was the husband of Lucy May Taylor, of Subiaco, WA.
 He is commemorated on the Labuan Memorial Panel 18.
 (Photograph copied from AWM232, items 4 and 5.
 Personal information from the Commonwealth War Graves Commission Database.)